-The spectrum of understanding professional translation services among the general public is extremely wide.
+The understanding of professional translation services among the general public is extremely varied.
 From believing that translation is nothing more than simply replacing words with words in another language to deeming the procedure extremely complicated and perhaps even daunting.
-Today however, translation agencies, such as ours, have streamlined their processes and developed bespoke software in order to make the translation process as easy and straightforward as possible for the end user.
+Today, however, translation agencies, such as ours, have streamlined their processes and developed bespoke software in order to make the translation process as easy and straightforward as possible for the end user.

-Nonetheless, when translating your documents or choosing the language supplier, there are still several different factors which you must consider before actually going ahead with converting your content and which can directly affect the quality and suitability of the translated document.
-Today, we’ll take a closer look at the factors, which can influence the quality of a translation when working with legal documents.
+Nonetheless, when translating your documents or choosing the language supplier, there are still several different factors that you must consider before actually going ahead with converting your content, which can directly affect the quality and suitability of the translated document.
+Today, we’ll take a closer look at the factors that can influence the quality of a translation when working with legal documents.

 Aspects to remember when translating legal documents:

 - Linguist is a native speaker of the target language

 - They have knowledge of the legal sector

 - The translator can fully understand the legal jargon

 - The translation agency is officially registered